themarshallproject/arpa20220125/README.md

 ## Notes on JavaScript

-- Any `.js` file in the `src/` folder will be included automatically.
-Your code in `graphic.js` will always come last in the concatenated file.
+- By default, the graphics rig uses the ES6 import structure.
+Only `graphic.js` is included automatically on the page, so other files should be `import`ed from there.
+To use non-ES6-module code, place scripts in the `src/lib/` folder.
+This will be included and concatenated without being compiled.
-- You can use ES6 by setting the `use_es6` configuration option in `config.json`.
+- You can use ES5 by setting the `use_es6` configuration option in `config.json` to `false`.
 This creates a slightly different compilation behavior.
-Only `graphic.js` will be included automatically, other files should be `import`ed from there.
-The `src/lib/` folder will be included and concatenated, without being compiled.
-This provides an easy way to use non-ES6-module code, such as jQuery Mobile.
+Any `.js` file in the `src/` folder will be included automatically.
+Your code in `graphic.js` will always come last in the concatenated file.

 ## Using external data sources in your HTML